 The suggested itinerary is also decent enough, as you can already visit top tourist spots like Victoria Peak, Madame Tussauds, and Ngong Ping Village.
 Who wouldn’t say yes to this fun but affordable deal?

-No one ever answered “Singapore” to the question, “What is the cheapest country in the world to travel to for Filipinos?”
-This first-world country just doesn’t top that list in any way.
-But did you know that it’s actually possible to visit the Lion City on a budget?
+Singapore might not be the first place that comes to mind when you ask, “What is the cheapest country in the world to travel to for Filipinos?”
+However, it’s possible to visit the Lion City on a budget!

 Travel blog Joan’s Footprints spent only ₱12,000 exploring Singapore for three days.
 That’s exclusive of airfare but inclusive of everything else you need to keep afloat during that short time.

 You can visit top Singapore tourist spots like Gardens by the Bay, Marina Bay Sands, and the Esplanade for free.
 Sentosa is also easily accessible.
-And if you can squeeze in a few extra bucks to explore Universal Studios Singapore, all the better.
+If you can squeeze in a few extra bucks to explore Universal Studios Singapore, all the better.

 The Korean Wave or hallyu is felt strongly in the Philippines, as evidenced by our penchant for consuming K-pop, kimchi, and everything else Korean.
 It’s no surprise that South Korea is among the top destinations that Filipinos want to visit.

-That budget already includes airfare, accommodation, and all other necessary expenses.
-The itinerary is also pretty impressive, with the likes of Nami Island, Vivaldi Park Ski World, Everland, and N Seoul Tower on the list.
-The trip happened during winter, again proving that South Korea is one of the top holiday destinations for -ber months.
+That budget includes airfare, accommodation, and all other necessary expenses.
+The itinerary is also pretty impressive, with the likes of Busan, Seoul, Gangwon Province, and Incheon on the list.
+The trip happened during winter, proving that South Korea is one of the top Christmas destinations.

-You don’t need to bleed yourself dry just to fulfill your post-pandemic travel fantasies.
-If you’re wise with money, you can find plenty of travel destinations—whether local or overseas—that offer lots of exciting activities for cheap.
+You don’t need to bleed yourself dry just to fulfill your travel fantasies.
+If you’re wise with money, you can find plenty of destinations—local or overseas—that offer lots of exciting activities for cheap.

-Remember to set a budget before flying out, and only spend money that you have.
-If you really need help with your expenses abroad, try getting a travel loan so you’re fully loaded on your trip.
+Remember to set a budget before flying out.
+Only spend the money that you have.
+If you really need help with your expenses abroad, try getting a travel loan, so you’re fully loaded on your trip.